BethanyG/python-lab/labs/lab1.md

 The file `lab1.py` is an example of a *source* file.
 It has all of the instructions you could give to the *prompt* (remember: `>>>`), but you only have to type it once.
-A prompt is handy when you want to experiment with commands.
+A prompt is handy when you want to experiment with commands interactively.
-A source file is handy when you want to save your commands for later.
+A source file is handy when you want to save your commands for later, or run them all at once.

 * In the `lab1.py` window, go to the menu `Run > Run Module`.